sylumer/automators/.github/readme.md

 > We highly recommend that you listen to the podcast episodes in your podcast player of choice for the best Automators experience and then use this as a helpful reference after the fact.

 > [!IMPORTANT]
-> Please note this repository is **not** produced by the podcast or Relay FM.
-The content, brand, etc. of those podcasts remains the property of those creators and this resource is intended as a resource to support listeners of the podcast.
+> Please note this repository is **not** produced by the Automators podcast or Relay FM.
+The content, brand, etc. of those podcasts remains the property of those creators and this resource is intended as a resource to support listeners (and hosts) of the podcast.

 ## Table of Contents